NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 ./test....sh -s server -S subset(or database) \[-p(prints prologue)\]

-Each test case i.e. test\_n\_.... has multiple flavours which are delineated by the part of the name after the first 'test\_'.
+Each test case, i.e. test\_n\_...., has multiple flavours which are identified by the part of the name after the first 'test\_'.
 The output of running a test goes into the output directory and retains the first part of the name i.e. test\_n\_..... and appends .out.
-These outputs get transformed in the test script to enable them to be compared.
+These outputs are transformed in the test script to enable them to be compared.
 The JSON output from Couchbase N1QL and key value queries get converted to tabular format so that they can be compared to the SQL output.
-The outputs and intermediate transformation files get retained.
+The outputs and intermediate transformation files are retained.
 When a given test finishes there may be several '.out' files that start with the same 'test\_n\_'.
 These test outputs should successfully compare.

 These are the test flavours...

--   sql.sh uses a sql server query
+-   test\_n\_sql.sh uses a sql server query

--   cached\_sql.sh attempts to use sql server caching
+-   test\_n\_cached\_sql.sh attempts to use sql server caching

--   epoch\_cb.sh uses an epoch predicate in an N1QL query to qualify all
+-   test\_n\_epoch\_cb.sh uses an epoch predicate in an N1QL query to
-    > the date fields in the date range.
+    > qualify all the date fields in the date range.

--   iso\_cb.sh attempts to use an ISO date predicate in an N1QL query to
+-   test\_n\_iso\_cb.sh attempts to use an ISO date predicate in an N1QL
+    > query to qualify a set of valid dates.

+-   test\_n\_iso\_range\_cb.sh attempts to use an ISO date range in an
-    > qualify a date range.
+    > N1QL query to qualify a date range.

--   keys\_cb.sh attempts to derive keys to do a key value query against
+-   test\_n\_keys\_cb.sh attempts to derive keys to do a key value query
-    > the document store.
+    > against the document store.

 Each test\_n where the n is the same should return the same data.
-The output data gets massaged in each test script to produce an output that can be compared.
-Each test script will store its output in the output directory.
+The output data was massaged in each test script to produce an output that can be compared.
+Each test script stored its output in the output directory.
 The output data files contain performance data such as query time.

 Each test script takes one of these parameters.

--   -s server - specifies the mariaDB or CB server, adb-cb1 is the single Couchbase server and adb-cb4 is the three node Couchbase cluster.
+-   -s server - specifies the mariaDB or CB server, adb-cb1 is the
+    > single Couchbase server and adb-cb4 is the three node Couchbase
+    > cluster.

 -   -S subset - specifies the Couchbase subset or the sql database